How to calculate your caloric deficit

 Adjust over time

-The science of calorie deficit
+The science of caloric deficit

 A deficit of 7,700 kcal theoretically corresponds to 1 kg of fat lost.
-In practice, it's rarely that linear: the body adjusts its metabolism, retains water, and what you lose varies (fat + some muscle).
+In practice, it's rarely that linear: the body adjusts its metabolism, retains water, and the composition of what you lose varies (fat + some muscle).
 Adaptive thermogenesis can reduce your TDEE by 5-15% in response to prolonged dieting.
 This is why weight loss naturally slows down after a few weeks, even if you maintain the same deficit.

 Safe deficit ranges